 I stopped buying waffles since I started Clean Eating because Eggo belongs to a chemistry lab and not my freezer.
 There is even colour in those waffles but they are “a source of 9 essential vitamins and minerals”.
 Wow, really?!
 Thank you!
 Kellogg’s also suggests to pair them with a glass of GMO milk to provide “a complete and balanced breakfast”.
 Double thanks!
 Clearly Kellogg’s would never want to sponsor a review of their product on iFOODreal, like ever.
 Fine with me, stay away, waffle fakers!

-Banana zucchini muffins, banana oat protein muffins and whole wheat banana strawberry protein muffins ?
+Banana zucchini muffins, banana oat protein muffins and whole wheat banana strawberry protein muffins?
 Yes.
-I realized I do not have a simple clean eating banana muffins recipe on the blog – a healthy whole grain muffin that is moist, bursting with banana flavour and without a dome.
+Whole wheat flour banana bread?
+Yes.
+I realized I do not have simple clean eating banana muffins recipe on the blog – a healthy whole grain muffin that is moist, bursting with banana flavour and without a dome.
 It has to be flat on top – means it’s moist.
 It freezes beautifully and is perfect for school lunches.
 Our family likes banana muffins plain but you can add nuts or chocolate chips.

 For the longest time I have hesitated to post this recipe.
 Simply because these healthy chocolate chip cookies don’t look nearly as pretty and are not chewy as their sugar loaded counterparts.
 Then the other day I was browsing Internet for cookies made without sugar and came across Tessa’s (Handle the Heat) The Ultimate Guide to Chocolate Chip Cookies.
 She showed a version made with whole wheat flour and maple syrup => I got inspired.